The Fredholm index for operators of tensor product type: Abstract

 \section{Abstract}

-We consider pseudodifferential operators of tensor product type, also called bisingular pseudodifferential operators, which are defined on the product manifold $M_1 \times M_2$ for closed manifolds $M_1$ and $M_2$.
-We prove a topological index theorem for Fredholm operators of tensor product type.
-To this end we construct a suitable double deformation groupoid and prove a Poincar\'e duality type result in relative $K$-theory.
+We consider bisingular pseudodifferential operators which are pseudodifferential operators of tensor product type.
+These operators are defined on the product manifold $M_1 \times M_2$, for closed manifolds $M_1$ and $M_2$.
+We prove a topological index theorem of product type.
+In addition, we show that the Fredholm index of elliptic bisingular operators equals the topological index, whenever the operator takes the form of an external tensor product of pseudodifferential operators, up to equivalence.
+To this end we construct a suitable double deformation groupoid and a Poincar\'e duality type homomorphism.